voborgus/lmru--tech/content/en/values/people.md

 ### 1. We value common success on the same level with personal.

 * We are open to colleagues and sharing personal and team experience.
-* Everyone can be a mentor and we can ask anyone to be a mentor.

 #### Practices & rituals:
 *[communities](../glossary/#communities)*